VineetS086/Django-React-Local-Ecommerc/README.md

   * The Site is partnered with a local shop.
 So, one can also book an appointment and have their eyes checked.
   * The webapp will also able to able to register compaints from the customers reguarding their current product.

+## Mandatory Rules:
+  * All contributors must fork the repository and commit to your own repo and not directly to this repo .
+  * Kindly make changes in the "main" branch and not to the "master" branch directly.
+  * You can send a pull request and it will get merged after , review by any reviwer.

 ## Required Installations
   * python 3.9